 Elite skate wave

 For the first ten kilometers, I had the course to myself.
-Most of the people in my wave took off.
-I was not in peak condition, so I was using this race to get in shape for later races and to just enjoy the experience.
-I intentionally held back at the beginning.
-It was strange being alone for long periods of time on the course as this would never happen at the Birkie.
+I intentionally started off in back since I was taking so many pictures; therefore, everyone in my wave was way in front of me.
+Secondly, I was not in peak condition, so I was using this race to get in shape for later races and to just enjoy the experience.
+It was surreal being alone on the course as this would never happen at the Birkie.

 Rugged up and down terrain halfway through

-This change took place during the most difficult part of the course.
-It led to a couple of more crashes because the downhill sections were now slick and more difficult to snow plow on where they were slower and easier before.
-I had two pretty good crashes on downhills, which is rare for me.
+This shift took place during the most challenging section of the course.
+A few more crashes ensued.
+The downhill sections were now slick and more difficult to snow plow; whereas, they were slower and ponderous previously.
+I suffered two pretty hardcore crashes.

-Then there was a section with a short downhill to another lake crossing.
-The downhill was short but steep.
-Since so many skiers had already gone down, the path down was kind of irregular due to crashes and snowplowing.
-I ended up falling forward and landing on my head.
+I fell forward and landed on my head.
 I had a GoPro head strap on top of my head.
-That cushioned my fall, and I then flipped over onto my back and bounced down the hill.
+That cushioned my fall, and I subsequently flipped over onto my back and bounced down the hill.
 Fortunately, except for a bruise or two, I was fine.

 A little worried about finishing the Noquemanon Ski Marathon